 PCOS – Quick Meaning

 PCOS refers to multiple cysts in the ovaries and a lot of other problems that go along with them, including menstrual abnormalities and lack of ovulation, male pattern baldness, facial hair, acne, and obesity.
 Women suffering from this may also have an increased incidence of Type II diabetes, elevated androgen levels, and also high cholesterol.
-It has been proven that PCOS results in infertility.
+It proves that PCOS results in infertility.

 PCOS & infertility in women

-In each ovary, there are a number tiny sacs which are called follicles.
-These sacs are called cysts and they are filled with liquid that holds eggs.
+In each ovary, there are a number of tiny sacs that are follicles.
+These sacs are cysts and they fill with a liquid that holds eggs.
 During a woman’s cycle, up to 20 eggs start to mature, but only one usually matures fully.
 As the egg matures, the follicle fills with fluid until ovulation when the follicle breaks open.

 In women struggling with PCOS, the hormone that tells the eggs to mature isn’t always there.
 As a result, many follicles start to grow, but none of them develop into a mature egg.
 They remain as cysts and ovulation do not occur.
 When there is no ovulation, progesterone is not made and the woman’s cycle can become irregular or absent.
 The cyst also continues to give off male hormones which add to the problems.

 Currently, there are multiple treatments on offer for PCOS and most of them begin with the management of the related symptomatic conditions.
 Researches suggest that more emphasis is places on weight control, regular exercise, healthy eating, diabetes treatments for insulin, and associates approaches.
 By adopting these lifestyle choices, it believes that the PCOS itself can be improved.